Due to the Spring Break holiday, refunds will not be processed March 15 - 21st. FA refunds will resume the regular (Wednesday) schedule on March 27th.

 There is no refund for courses dropped after the twelfth class day of the fall/spring term and fourth class day of a regular 5-week summer term*.

 *Please note: Summer semesters have several different terms within the semester.
-Please contact our office for specific drop dates for summer.
+Please contact our office if you have questions regarding drop dates for summer.

 Withdrawing means a student will no longer be attending any course for the semester/term.
 Students must withdraw from ALL courses to be considered as withdrawn for the semester.
 Withdrawals are initiated in the Office of the University Registrar.
 Please refer to the Academic Calendar or Refund Schedule for semester/term specific deadlines for withdrawal refunds.
 Withdrawal Information is available on the Office of the University Registrar website.

 *Please note: Summer semesters have several different terms within the semester.
-Please contact our office for specific withdrawal dates for summer.
+Please contact our office if you have questions regarding withdrawal dates for summer.
 Additionally, during the summer, please allow a minimum 10 business day waiting period for billing account adjustments to be processed.

 Any student who withdraws officially from Texas State or who is granted permission to live off-campus may receive a refund on the unused portion of the room and board payment for the current installment period.
 Room and board charges will continue until you have officially moved from Texas State residence halls and cleared with the Director of Residence Life.

-For more information on cancellation/exemption of housing, please visit the Department of Housing and Residential Life website.
+For more information on cancellation/exemption of housing, please visit the Department of Housing and Residential Life.

 In the event of a student death, if a refund of tuition, fees, room and board, deposits, or other monies is due to the estate of the deceased student, Texas State, will pay all refunds to the estate of the student.